chiralium/serializejs/README.md

 define the generic types `DarkStore` as base type, `DarkStore[]` as generic type of base (as returned) & `IDarkStore` as type definition of constructor arguments.

-Use the `getModel`-method to getting class instance
+Use the `getModel`-method to getting class instance.